Last Month THREE ‘pirate taxis’ were confiscated from their drivers during a sting operation at Alicante-Elche Airport.

 Colin, who runs A2B Taxis from Pedreguer, said: “There’s a special zone for legal taxis at Alicante-Elche Airport.
 But I’ve seen drivers in the car park illegally picking up passengers without them knowing.”

-He added that by the end of June, all private cars with VTC licences must get blue plates’ installed.
+He added that by the end of June, all private cars with VTC licences must have had their blue plates’ installed.

-A spokesperson for Urban Mobility and Road Crime office at Elche town hall said the unit would ramp up co-ordinated efforts for the coming tourist season.
+A spokesperson for Urban Mobility and Road Crime office said the unit would ramp up co-ordinated efforts for the coming tourist season.